lasp/basilisk/src/fswAlgorithms/opticalNavigation/timeClosestApproach/timeClosestApproach.rst

 Executive Summary
 -----------------
 This module computes the time of closest approach estimation and its covariance during a rectilinear flyby.
 It was written based on the paper "Attitude Uncertainty Quantification Of Rectilinear Asteroid Flyby For The Emirates Mission Th The Asteroid Belt" that was presented by Thibaud Teil and Riccardo Calaon in 2023.
+Because the filter may not estimate both position and velocity, the TCA module uses the navigation message as well which is populated regardless of the filter state vector.
+It then checks the size of the state to perform the covariance mapping.

 Message Connection Descriptions
 -------------------------------